danytulumidis/ceelei/README.md

 ## ceelei
 ![ceelei base command](https://media-files-dtf.s3.eu-central-1.amazonaws.com/github_media/ceelei/base_command.png)

 After you installed ceelei you can just type ceelei into your CLI and get an overview about what ceelei is and how to use it.

 ## ceelei add
 ![ceelei base command](https://media-files-dtf.s3.eu-central-1.amazonaws.com/github_media/ceelei/add_command.png)

-With ceelei add <command> <description> you can add a command with a description to your list.
+With ceelei add "command" "description" you can add a command with a description to your list.

 ## ceelei help
 ![ceelei base command](https://media-files-dtf.s3.eu-central-1.amazonaws.com/github_media/ceelei/help_command.png)

 Of course every command has a -help command flag when you need help.

 ## ceelei list
 ![ceelei base command](https://media-files-dtf.s3.eu-central-1.amazonaws.com/github_media/ceelei/list_command.png)

 With ceelei list you will see all the commands with the description you gave them in a list.
 Each command also has an unique ID.

 ## ceelei remove
 ![ceelei base command](https://media-files-dtf.s3.eu-central-1.amazonaws.com/github_media/ceelei/remove_command.png)

-With ceelei remove <id> you can easily remove a command from your list.
+With ceelei remove "id" you can easily remove a command from your list.
 Just use the ID of the command what you can show with ceelei list.

 # Saved locally
 Your CLI list will be saved locally inside your home directory inside a file called ceelei.db.